zhx281/stoch-analysis/README.md

 # stoch-analysis

-Analysis for stock using a stochastic strategy
+Analysis for stock using stochastic rsi strategy

 ## The [base strategy](./jupyter/Stoch-Analysis-01.ipynb):